Volumes of Polytopes Without Triangulations: Vertex 4-Polytopes

 \subsection{Applications to $M_n^{NMHV}$}

-Let us first use (\ref{eq:key4DIdentity}) to obtain a new, manifestly triangulation-independent, and solely vertex-dependent expression for $M_n^{NMHV}$.
-We write $0=*$ in (\ref{eq:nPointBCFW}).
-Then
+We can use the vertex calculus and (\ref{eq:key4DIdentity}) to obtain a new, manifestly local, and triangulation-independent expression for $M_n^{NMHV},$ the $n$-point NMHV tree amplitude in planar $\mathcal{N}=4$ sYM theory discussed at the beginning of this note.
+Simply for notational convenience we rewrite $Z_*^{\alpha}$ as $Z_0^{\alpha}$ in (\ref{NMHVTree}), and we find

-since any term with a $0$ subscript cancels after relabeling of the $i$'s and $j$'s, which we are permitted to do due to the cyclicity of the sum.
-Thus the dependence on the reference boundary $0$ manifestly drops out, while the fact that the underlying polytope only has vertices of the form $\{i,i+1,j,j+1\}$ remains manifest due to the fact that these are the only forms of the subscripts of the $F_{...}$'s.
-We can use (\ref{eq:key4DIdentity}) to obtain any valid triangulation we desire from (\ref{eq:NMHVBetterForm}), and conversely any triangulation obtained from (\ref{eq:NMHVBetterForm}) in this way is guaranteed to give the correct volume.
-We will see this explicitly when we apply this formalism to one of the bounding 3-polytopes of this 4-polytope below.\\ Since the general $n$-point $M_n^{NMHV}$ polytope would give rise to $n(n-1)$ non-trivial lists, let us focus on the $n=6$ case and extract only those lists that describe the 3-polytope $P_2$ sitting on the boundary 2.
-We readily find from (\ref{eq:NMHVBetterForm})
+In the third equality any term with a $0$ subscript cancels after relabeling of the $i$'s and $j$'s, which we are permitted to do due to the cyclicity of the sum.
+Thus the dependence on the reference boundary $0$ manifestly drops out, while the fact that the underlying polytope only has vertices of the form $\{i,i+1,j,j+1\}$---which is the statement that this polytope represents a \emph{local} amplitude---remains manifest due to the fact that these are the only subscripts of the remaining vertex objects.
+We can use (\ref{eq:key4DIdentity}) to obtain any valid triangulation we desire from (\ref{eq:NMHVBetterForm}).